danaikorre/dsmanufacturing.github.io/course_content_2021/final_project_report.md

 Please use __minimum font size 11 and reasonable margins__ for written sections of your submission. <br /><br />

 In the final submission, please include the following items (1-4) as appendices to your report.
+Your report and all appendices __must be submitted as a single file__.

 <a name = "appendices"></a>